Gabriel2392/eros_samsung/README.md

 ## How to Use

-1. **Install Eros**: Download and install the app on your Android device or TV (with USB Host API support).
+1. **Install Eros**: Download and install the app on your Android device or TV.
 2. **Connect via OTG**: Connect your Samsung device in Download mode using an OTG adapter.
 3. **Select Firmware**: Load `.tar` or `.tar.md5` files for flashing.
 4. **Flash**: Tap the flash button and Eros will handle the firmware installation.